How to generate a username automatically in a Drupal site with the Automatic User Names module?

-To find out all the advantages of the Automatic User Names module and how it can be beneficial for your business, our web development agency has created this blog.
+To find out all the advantages of the Automatic User Names module and how it can be beneficial for your business, our web support agency has created this blog.
 Below, we will show you how to set up a module for a random username generator.

 How does the Automatic User Names module work on the Drupal site?

 Let's go straight to a real-world example of how Automatic User Names works.